🎉 Announcing Spectabill! Your SaaS billing partner

 5 Min Read

-Custom Software vs Off-the-Shelf in Kenya: The Question Every Procurement Committee Should Ask
+Custom Software vs Off-the-Shelf in Kenya: 2026 Buyer's Guide

-Off-the-shelf looks cheaper.
-But does it fit how your institution actually works?
-Read the real Total Cost of Ownership comparison for Kenyan organizations in 2026.
+Off-the-shelf looks cheaper on paper.
+Here's the real Total Cost of Ownership comparison for Kenyan institutions in 2026.

 Titus Mwangi